OpenBattery/OpenBattery/README.md

 <img src="doc/columns.png">

 Tables are database objects that contain all the data in a database.
 In tables, data is logically organized in a row-and-column format similar to a spreadsheet.
 Each row represents a unique record, and each column represents a field in the record.

+***N.B*** : We do not upload the data given from Schwartz group because the repo is public and they haven't been published yet.